 You can obtain a Maltese passport in just one year and 4 months if you meet the following criteria:

 - Contribute €750,000 to the national development fund set up by the government;

-- Live in Malta for at least 2 weeks within a 12-month period;
+- Live in Malta for at least two weeks within a 12-month period;

 - Contribute €50,000 per each additional dependent included in your application;

 - Invest a further €700,000 into a property, or rent a property for at least €16,000 per year;

 - Make a donation of €10,000 to a registered philanthropic, cultural, sport, scientific, animal welfare, or artistic non-governmental approved organisation or society.

 EU Golden Visa Programs – summary

 Greece, Portugal, Cyprus, Spain and Malta are the most popular countries for Golden Visa.
 It’s not surprising considering their favourable climate and lower cost of living.

 As you can see, there are plenty of countries that offer relevant residency programs.
 Juggling the costs and benefits of each will help you decide the best country for your budget and lifestyle choices.